91ahmed/nostfly/README.md

 <br>

-> **Note:** You can add your own custom open animation class instead of using the available ones.
+> **Note:** You can add your own open animation class instead of using the available ones.

 <br>